payal177/Active-Directory-Lab-/README.md

 Infrastructure & Windows Administration Enthusiast

-This project was built as part of my hands-on learning journey in Windows Server Administration, Active Directory, and IT Infrastructure.
+This repository showcases my hands-on implementation of an Enterprise Active Directory environment using Windows Server 2022 and VMware Workstation.

-Throughout the lab, multiple real-world administrative scenarios such as password resets, employee onboarding, employee offboarding, department transfers, file sharing, access control, and troubleshooting were successfully completed.
+It demonstrates practical skills in Windows Administration, Active Directory, DNS, DHCP, Group Policy, File Server Management, NTFS Permissions, PowerShell, and enterprise troubleshooting.
 ---

 ⭐ If you found this project useful, feel free to star the repository.